-It is important that the HS concentration measured in the collected overbank (floodplain) sediment sample (C{FS}) is representative for the soil QS limit value used for sediment quality evaluation (comparison of C{HS-FS} and QS{soil} if $C{FS} < QS{soil}$).
+It is important that the HS concentration measured in the collected overbank (floodplain) sediment sample ( $C{FS}$ ) is representative for the soil QS limit value used for sediment quality evaluation (comparison of $C{HS-FS}$ and $QS{soil}$ if $C{FS} < QS{soil}$ ).
 Thus, sampling, sample preparation, laboratory analysis and reporting procedures should match exactly those used for the soil QS limit value:

-- sampling (sampling method, e.g. undisturbed or grab sample; sampling depth, e.g. topsoil depth 0-5cm; etc.), In high mountain areas where there is no flood plain and there is no overbank sediment, how to sample sediments for flood plain. - sample preparation (drying temperature for dry weight measurement, e.g. 40C° or 105C°; analysed fraction, e.g. <2mm; etc.), - sample analysis (sample digestion, e.g. aqua regia or nitric acid-peroxide; deionised water leaching; etc.), - reporting (measured concentration values are reported and/or converted to the units of the QS; mg/kg dry weight or wet weight; μg/L vs mg/L; etc.).
+- sampling (sampling method, e.g. undisturbed or grab sample; sampling depth, e.g. topsoil depth 0-5cm; etc.), - sample preparation (drying temperature for dry weight measurement, e.g. 40C° or 105C°; analysed fraction, e.g. <2mm; etc.), - sample analysis (sample digestion, e.g. aqua regia or nitric acid-peroxide; deionised water leaching; etc.), - reporting (measured concentration values are reported and/or converted to the units of the QS; mg/kg dry weight or wet weight; μg/L vs mg/L; etc.).

-This requires the detailed understanding of the representativity of the used QS{soil} value, by studying its derivation such as the toxicity tests on which the QS value is based on.
+This requires the detailed understanding of the representativity of the used $QS{soil}$ value, by studying its derivation such as the toxicity tests on which the QS value is based on.

 STEP 1.
-If soil QS limit values are available (in your country's legislation):
+If soil QS limit value is available (in your country's legislation):

-1.1 Assure that the HS concentration measured in the collected overbank sediment sample (C{HS-FS}) is representative for the soil QS limit value to be used for the overbank sediment quality evaluation (comparison of C{HS-FS} and soil QS limit value weather $C{HS-FS} < QS{soil}$).
-In Romanian legislation there are standards for sensitive and less sensitive soils.
-Sediments from flood plain and overbank with which from these standards we should compare them, AND
+- 1.1 Assure that the HS concentration measured in the collected overbank sediment sample ( $C{HS-FS}$ ) is representative for the soil QS limit value to be used for the overbank sediment quality evaluation (comparison of $C{HS-FS}$ and soil QS limit value weather $C{HS-FS} < QS{soil}$ ).
+AND - 1.2 Compare the HS concentration measured in the collected overbank sediment sample (CFS) to the soil QS limit value: if CFS < QSsoil then the sampled overbank sediment is not risky with respect to the evaluated HS.